 For the serious potter, tungsten carbide tools are probably the most satisfactory tools, turning what was often mundane work into sheer pleasure.
 Buy the best tools you can afford, or make your own using the best materials you can afford.

-Robin Hopper and his wife Judi Dyelle own and operate Chosin Pottery in Victoria, British Columbia, Canada.
-Visit www.chosinpottery.ca to see images of their work and learn more about Chosin Pottery.
+The late Robin Hopper and his wife Judi Dyelle owned and operated Chosin Pottery in Victoria, British Columbia, Canada.
+Visit www.chosinpottery.ca to see images of their work and learn more about the great Chosin Pottery.

-This post is excerpted from Robin Hopper’s ever-popular Making Marks: Discovering the Ceramic Surface, available in the Ceramic Arts Daily Shop.
+This post is excerpted from the late Robin Hopper’s ever-popular Making Marks: Discovering the Ceramic Surface, available in the Ceramic Arts Network Shop.